 Let’s face it, accidents happen!
 Just in case your child has an accident at school, he or she needs an extra pair of pants, underwear, and socks to change into.
 These items should be labeled with your child’s name and placed into a labeled Ziploc bag.
 Teachers will keep these items in their classroom’s storage room, where they will be safe if they are needed.
 If your child does have an accident, be sure to send a replacement set of clothes the next day.
 We will send the clothes home at the end of the school year.

 A link to pay for school lunch can be found on our website along with a lunch menu, or students can bring a home lunch.
-I have included a paper with a printed number pad and your child’s lunch number.
-It is essential that your child practices ‘entering’ their lunch number at home so they are able to do it independently at lunch time.
+It is essential that your child practices ‘entering’ their lunch number (the same as their student number) at home so they are able to do it independently at lunch time.
 We will not be practicing or memorizing lunch numbers during class time.
 Please practice the number even if your child will be bringing a home lunch every day - this will also be their login for the computers so knowing it is very important!

 Snacks for Kindergartners:

 Following afternoon recess, we give students a little snack.
 Without snack donations from families, we wouldn’t be able to provide snacks.
 Within the first couple days of school, I will send out an email with an updated list of appropriate snacks for our classroom.
 Appropriate snacks for the first week would include:

 • Graham crackers